nwildner/dracut-uefi-simple/README.md

 What this hook does:

-- backs up `/efi/BOOT/Arch/linux-signed.efi` (if it exists) to `/efi/BOOT/Arch/linux-signed-bkp.efi`
+- backs up `/efi/BOOT/Arch/linux-signed.efi` (if it exists) to `/efi/BOOT/Arch/linux-signed-bkp.efi`.
-- generates a new image on  `/efi/BOOT/Arch/linux-signed.efi`
+- generates a new image on  `/efi/BOOT/Arch/linux-signed.efi` .
+- prints the current EFI bootlist.
+- triggers image creation if any kernel/microcode/systemd related packages/paths are updated.

 What this hook doesn't do: